-- Vegan Diet: On this U.S. News Best Diets page, readers can read an overview on vegan diets.
-The article ranks the diet, and reviews topics such as how it works, the role of exercise, and how easy it is to follow.
+- Vegan Diet: On this U.S. News Best Diets page, you’ll find an overview on vegan diets.
+The article ranks diets and reviews topics such as how they work, the role of exercise, and how easy any diet is to follow.

 - Vegan Calcium: Visit this page to read about vegan sources of calcium.
 Examples include tofu, kale, collard greens, and Bok choy.
 Also look to the right hand side for top vegan cookbooks and other recommended reading.

 - Vegan Food Guide: Click here to go to a four-page TeensHealth article about vegan diets and various form of vegetarian diets.
-Also see the topics at the bottom of the page, including how to become a vegetarian, vegetarian recipes, and vitamins and minerals.
+Also check out the topics at the bottom of the page, including how to become a vegetarian, vegetarian recipes, and vitamins and minerals.

-- Raw Deal – Can a Guy Build Muscle on a Vegan Diet?: For those who are interested in bodybuilding without consuming meat, Muscle & Fitness Magazine features an article with interesting information about how to do so while on a vegan diet.
+- Raw Deal – Can a Guy Build Muscle on a Vegan Diet?: For those who are interested in bodybuilding without consuming meat, Muscle & Fitness Magazine features an article with interesting information about how to do so while eating vegan.

 - Building Muscle on a Vegetarian Diet: Click this link to read about how several famous athletes bulk up while following a vegetarian lifestyle.
 It also covers the difference between veganism and various forms of vegetarianism.